Maruful Haque

-Maruful Haque (মারুফুল হক) is a Bangladeshi professional football coach and former player, who is currently serving as the head coach of Bangladesh Premier League club Abahani Limited Dhaka.
+Maruful Haque (মারুফুল হক) is a Bangladeshi professional football coach and former player, who is currently serving as the head coach of Bangladesh Football League club Abahani Limited Dhaka.

 He is the first-ever South Asian to get a UEFA A license in 2015.
 He is also one of the first Bangladeshi coaches to obtain AFC Pro-Diploma.

 Early stage

 Maruful's roots lie in Gafargaon Upzila of Mymensingh.
 He had interests in all kinds of sports in his youth.
 He played 1st division kabaddi with Zurine Janata Club.
 He had an offer from 1st division basketball club Dhaka Panthers.
 Sonali Bank wanted him on its hockey team and BJMC pursued him for athletics and 400 meters javelin.
 However, he chose football for his professional career.
 Maruful played in Dhaka Premier League for Bangladesh Boys Club in 1992–1994.
 He was called up for the preliminary squad of the Bangladesh U19 team.
 He regularly featured for his Zilla football team.
 He completed his degree from Mymensingh Ananda Mohan College.
 He earned a BPED from Dhaka Physical Education College in 1993.
 A year later, Bangladesh University of Engineering and Technology (BUET) hired him as its physical instructor.